octavezero/nighthawk/README.md

 - Works completely in the tray.
 Hides automatically when it looses focus.
 - Does not appear in the taskbar and window lists when hidden.
+- Supports keyboard media keys to control the player.
 - Highly Efficient.
 - More Features to come soon.